greensleeves8/Final_Project_Baseball/README.md

 	- [Future Advancements](#future-advancements)
 	- [Credits](#credits)

-## Communication :phone:

-The below methods of communication have been agreed upon by all team members and will be utilized daily and weekly to successfully complete the project:

-* GitHub will house the project's repository where team members will be able to push completed work to feature branches, which will then be merged to the main accordingly.
-* Zoom virtual meetings as needed outside of devoted Tuesday and Thursday evenings to further supplement collaboration and progress.
-* Slack messaging to post and share a running thread of resources, ideas, and updates visible to all team members.
-*  A Trello board will be utilized to better manage incomplete, in progress, and completed tasks for the project by team members.

 ## Technologies :iphone:

 The following various technologies will be used throughout the completion of this project: